mikejturner/RunAgainPlease/README.md

 @rap:length
 ```

 The token `@rap:length` will be replaced with the values of the variable `length`.
-If there is no instruction defining the variable with the name `length` in the `.rap` file then no substitution will take place i.e. the token will be simply ignored.
-This will probably break your calculation because the program performing the calculation will have no idea what `@rap:length` means.

 There is no restriction on where tokens can appear in the template and if the same token appears more than once then all occurrences get substituted.

 ### Variables